Empower E-learning with Visual Analytics

 Advanced data mining and deep learning models guarantee us to tackle with billions of course videos and interaction logs extracted from different E-Learning platforms.

-Except the basic visualization representation, we introduce and amplify visual anlytics to facilitate instruction intelligence.
+Except the basic visualization representation, we introduce and empower visual anlytics to facilitate instruction intelligence.

 Would you like to know more or just discuss something?

 We developed novel visualization techniques to help domain experts to analyze large-scale data of MOOCs.
 It provides course instructors and education analysts with intuitive, interactive and detailed analysis of the MOOC data including clickstream data when students interact with course videos, grading data for assignments and exams, and forum data.
 More specifically, our data visualization techniques help users explore the MOOC data from the following perspectives: video popularity, click stream analysis, demographic distribution, user forum interactions, dropout analysis and sequence analysis.
 Multi-exploration techniques are offered for analysis at different levels.
 With the help of our data visualization techniques, course instructors/designers and learning analysts can conduct detailed exploration of the learners’ learning behaviors in an intuitive way, gain deep insights into the students’ learning behaviors and further improve their course designs with evidence-based guidance.